datadryad/dryad-app/documentation/apis/journals.md

 StashEngine::JournalTitle.create(title: 'Some new title', journal_id: <the journal id>, show_in_autocomplete: false)
 ```

-**NOTE: ONLY add journals that have more than 1 deposit in Dryad.**
+**NOTE: ONLY add journals that have more than 1 published deposit in Dryad.**

 If there is no corresponding journal, you can create an entry for a new journal in the system.
 You must also create entries for each of the journal's ISSNs:
 ```ruby